 - Quick-release is when you press the off button and gently turn the seal valve to “venting”.
 Be cautious, use a tea towel for switching the valve, and DO NOT cover or place your hand or arm above the red knob that is sticking up!
 This is where the steam releases from, and as soon as you switch the valve over to venting, hot air will shoot up to release the steam from within the Instant Pot.

-Benefits of corn:
+Benefits of Sweet Corn:

 Corn is one of the most versatile ingredients used across the world!
 Corn can be found in cereals, tortillas, chips, oils, and you can’t forget the popcorn!